The Science of Anger: How Your Brain Hijacks You (and How to Take Back Control)

 We often think of anger as a mental or emotional issue, but the body carries its scars too.

-When the amygdala hijack becomes a regular habit, the flood of cortisol and adrenaline takes its toll: higher blood pressure, weakened immunity, inflammation simmering in the background.
+When the amygdala hijack becomes a regular habit, the flood of cortisol and adrenaline takes its toll on our physical bodies as well: higher blood pressure, weakened immunity, even inflammation simmering in the background.

-Over years, chronic anger has been linked to heart disease, digestive issues, and even faster aging.
+Over the years, chronic anger has been linked to heart disease, digestive issues, and even faster aging.

-The body cannot tell the difference between being chased by a predator and being chased by your own fury.
+The body really can’t tell the difference between being chased by a predator and being chased by your own fury.

-But unlike animals who shake off stress after danger passes, humans tend to carry it like armor.
+But unlike animals who shake off stress after danger passes, humans tend to carry it around with us like armor (those old school suits that weighed 80+ pounds).

-Choosing calm is not only about being wiser or kinder, it is about survival.
+Choosing calm is not only about being wiser or kinder, it can also be about survival.

-To resist anger is to protect your arteries, your gut, your very cells.
+To resist your anger is to protect your arteries, your gut, your very cells, as well as the peace you worked so hard to achieve.

-Peace is not an abstract virtue; it is medicine.
+Peace is not just some abstract virtue; it is literal medicine for your body.

 The Hidden Triggers Beneath the Surface